allanbalmariojr/ventureinsight-sql-data-validation/README.md

 The goals of this project were to:

-- Validate correctness of data stored in relational tables
+- Validate data integrity across a multi-table relational database
-- Ensure consistency between application updates and database records
+- Ensure application updates are correctly reflected in backend data
-- Analyze funding, investment, and acquisition patterns using SQL
+- Verify business rules using SQL queries and aggregation logic
-- Verify business rules through structured queries and aggregation logic
+- Analyze funding, investment, and acquisition trends for correctness
-- Identify anomalies or inconsistencies in financial and startup data
+- Detect inconsistencies or unexpected behavior in financial datasets

 ---